-In 2022 we are welcome at the 29th Adults Learning Mathematics conference which will be hosted by colleagues at the University of Barcelona, Spain.
+The Adults Learning Mathematics – 29th conference was hosted by the University of Barcelona, Spain.

-The conference will be held from 10th – 13th July 2022 with as central theme: Numeracy and Social Impact.
+The conference was held from 10th – 13th July 2022 with the title of Numeracy and Social Impact.

 ALM29 Conference: Numeracy and Social Impact